AlexanderGeorge102934/ChatBot/README.md

-Below is a sample **README.md** you can adapt for your GitHub repository.
-It outlines how the chatbot project is structured, how to install dependencies, and how to run it.
+Below is an **updated** `README.md` you can use in your GitHub repository.
+It explains that the `w2v.pkl` file isn’t included and how users can acquire their own Word2Vec model, without hosting it in your repo.

 ---

 # Chatbot Project

-This repository contains a simple **Python chatbot** that uses:
+A simple Python chatbot demonstrating:

-- **Scikit-learn** classifiers for sentiment detection
+- **Scikit-learn** for sentiment classification
-- **Word2Vec** embeddings (stored in `w2v.pkl`)
+- **Word2Vec** embeddings for feature extraction
-- **Various stylistic analyses** (average sentence length, punctuation density, type-token ratio, etc.)
+- **Stylistic analysis** (type-token ratio, punctuation density, etc.)
-- **Transcript processing** scripts to separate chatbot and user utterances
+- **Transcript processing** to separate chatbot and user utterances

 ---